 - You don't need a textbook.
-I will give you all the resources you need.
+All relevant resources you need are provided.
 All 8 exam set work audio files (+ scores) have been uploaded onto the GCSE Music Microsoft Teams class group. - Students Listen to as much music as you can, and get used to spotting key features.
 Talk about these pieces in class with correct terminology and with your friends to increase your knowledge and vocabulary. - Parents Have you listened to the 8 set works yourself?
 If not, have a listen and ask your son to talk you through the pieces.
 It will be clear how well he knows them!
 Students will be making revision posters under musical element subtitles.
-Ask your son to get you these so you can test him on each category!
-(We will study them in the following order: Purcell, Bach, Beethoven, Star Wars, Queen, Wicked, Esperanza Spalding and Afro Celt Sound System). - Students Make sure you attend all after-school sessions put on and Parents ensure they attend these!

-- Students how organised is your music folder/file?
+Look over all previous tests and past paper questions.
+Ask your son to get you these so you can test the moneach category!
+(We will study them in the following order: Purcell, Bach, Beethoven, Star Wars, Queen, Wicked, Esperanza Spalding and Afro Celt Sound System). - Students how organised is your music folder/file?
 Is all work complete so far?
-Have you annotated your set works with colour for different elements? - Parents Ask to see their file and look out for lots of detail and effort put into all work.
+Have you annotated your set works with colour for different elements?

+- Parents Ask to see their file and look out for lots of detail and effort put into all work. - Students Make sure you attend all extra intervention sessions put on and Parents ensure they attend these!